eestevez123/global-entry-appt-checker/README.md

 - This project is not affiliated with or endorsed by U.S. Customs and Border Protection (CBP) or the U.S. government.
 - All data is obtained from publicly available endpoints without authentication.
 - Please use this tool responsibly and avoid excessive or abusive traffic to government services.

-- Please contact me via estevez.eduardo111@gmail.com for removal of this project
+Please view this document for further information: [Legal Notice & Disclaimers](./docs/legal.md)

 ## 🛠️ Getting Started (Local Setup)